Parthava/Hello_World/readme.md

+# Light-Pad

-Light pad is text editing pad.
+- Light pad is text editing pad.

-The files made by light pad are end-to-end encrypted.
+- The files made by light pad are end-to-end encrypted.

-It has its own extension .ltp.
+- It has its own extension .ltp.

-Only .ltp files are allowed to open and delete.
+- Only .ltp files are allowed to open and delete.